puppetlabs/puppet-docs/source/puppet/6.0/lang_classes.markdown

 [resource-like]: #resource-like-behavior

-Resource-like class declarations require that you **only declare a given class once.** They allow you to override class parameters at compile time, and will fall back to [external data][external_data] for any parameters you don't override.
+Resource-like class declarations require that you **only declare a given class once.** They allow you to override class parameters at compile time, and will fall back to external_data for any parameters you don't override.
 When a class is declared, Puppet will try the following for each of its parameters:

 1. Use the override value from the declaration, if present.
-2. Request a value from [the external data source][external_data], using the key `<class name>::<parameter name>`.
+2. Request a value from the external data source, using the key `<class name>::<parameter name>`.
 (For example, to get the `apache` class's `version` parameter, Puppet would search for `apache::version`.)
 3. Use the default value.
 4. Fail compilation with an error if no value can be found.